 Offer visitors to your site a free report or a free subscription to a monthly newsletter.
 Once you have a person’s email address, you can stay in touch, providing useful, helpful information.
 Of course, always provide an option to unsubscribe, and don’t send email so often that it starts to feel like spam to people.
 Here’s the freebie I offer.

-If you're serious about building a content-filled massage website for your business, I recommend SBI! from Sitesell.
+If you're serious about building a content-filled massage website for your business, I recommend Solo Build It! from Sitesell.
 It’s what I use for this

 website.
-SBI! guides you step-by-step through the process of building a
+Solo Build It! guides you step-by-step through the process of building a

 successful website.
 If you can follow directions and put in the time,